zty0510/Final_Project/docs/README.part3.md

 - Use the IPC primitives provided by the Python `multiprocessing` module.
 Read `main.py`, understand how it create two processes.
 Then read the documentation of the `multiprocessing` module.
 You can figure out what primitive to use and how to use it;
 - Use the UNIX socket.
 You can also use the UNIX domain socket provided by Linux.
 Refer the manual page and some kind of system programming guide if you want to try this approach;
 - Use some kind of key-value store.
 This is a totally overkill for this project.
 However, many large-scale projects will use this approach.
 This requires you to set up some kind of key-value store database like `redis` on your machine and use it for data transferring.

+Test your CLI by running `main.py` directly. `main.py` will start your cralwer, your LED conrtoller and this CLI for you.

 Following is how our CLI program outputs: